 "long_explanation": "The reduplicative 'nhè nhẹ' in Vietnamese is used to describe an action that is executed with a light touch or in a subtle manner.
 It gives a nuance of understatedness, discretion, or delicacy to the verb it modifies.
 The reduplicated form often adds an extra layer of description in Vietnamese language, unless the verb itself already implies a subtle action.",

-"formation": "verb + nhè nhẹ",
+"formation": "verb + nhè nhẹ or nhè nhẹ + verb ",

 "examples": [